Istria (Istra) Wine Region

 Gastronomic Context

-Istria is Croatia's most food-focused wine region, where wine and cuisine form an inseparable cultural identity.
+Istria is Croatia's most food-focused wine region, where wine and cuisine form a single cultural identity.

 Truffles

-World-renowned white and black truffles found in Istrian forests, especially around Motovun.
+World-renowned white and black truffles, found in the Istrian forests, especially around Motovun.

 Olive Oil

-Award-winning extra virgin olive oils from indigenous varieties like Istarska Bjelica.
+Award-winning extra virgin olive oils from indigenous varieties such as Istarska Bjelica.

 Prosciutto

-Air-dried Istrian prosciutto (pršut) cured with sea salt and Bura wind.
+Air-dried Istrian prosciutto (pršut), cured with sea salt and the bura wind.

 Pasta

-Traditional pasta shapes like fuži (trumpet-shaped) and pljukanci (hand-rolled).
+Traditional pasta shapes such as fuži (trumpet-shaped) and pljukanci (hand-rolled).

 Seafood

-Fresh Adriatic fish, shellfish, and octopus from coastal towns.
+Fresh Adriatic fish, shellfish, and octopus from the coastal towns.

-Malvasia's acidity and Teran's structure make them exceptionally food-friendly, which has helped Istrian wines gain strong restaurant presence internationally.
+Malvasia's acidity and Teran's structure make them exceptionally food-friendly, which has helped Istrian wines build a strong international restaurant presence.

 - •Seafood and shellfish